Creative Technologies (MFA)

 (many of these may be fulfilled by SOVA’s studio courses, by the semesterly Graduate Studio course offering(s), and/or supplemented by applied graduate-level credits outside of SOVA.
 Up to 9 of these credits may be taken outside of the ART department if approved on the Plan of Study by the Graduate Program Director and Thesis Committee)

-- A minimum of 1 credit of Ethics content
+1 credit of Ethics and Integrity content (required by Graduate School)

 (ART 5854G IS New Media Art Theory/Advanced Theories and Processes of Contemporary Art).
 Note that there are certain courses across the university that will not count towards these credits, please discuss with the Graduate Program Director before enrolling in any graduate art history/theory courses outside of SOVA.

 (to be taken for the first 3 semesters the graduate student is enrolled in the MFA program, except for the MFA’s final Thesis Semester, at which point Graduate Art Critique enrollment is optional.
-Graduate Art Critique enrollment in the Thesis Semester, if pursued by the MFA student, may count as MFA studio credits if necessary)
+Graduate Art Critique enrollment in the Thesis Semester, if pursued by the MFA student, may count as MFA studio credits in the final semester if the requisite 9 credits are complete)

 (as noted above, the MFA Thesis culminates in a public presentation, exhibition of artwork(s), and submission of a written Electronic Thesis Dissertation document.)